Inner City English Teacher

 What do we do about this disaster of online learning?
 Many kids can not even get online and so many kids also just wont do the work.
 Things sometimes get turned in at strange hours and then like I said not at all.
 Some kids who always did their work and always got it done on time are some of the kids who are not doing anything.
 ANYTHING NOTHING gets turned in by at least half of the kids, another quarter of them get things done late and somethings don't get done.
 Then becuase of confuseion someitmes is the issuie.
 I don't even know what to do anymore.
 I doubt we will really open in two weeks, month, next year or EVER.
 I think this is a goverment coo and I always thought those people are crazy but I am pretty sure their right at this point.
 Where being taken over and no work is being done by students because they don't want to and there is no one to make them.

-Asked by Waht now about 4 years ago
+Asked by Waht now over 4 years ago

 What do you think of this?